OCT-FPGA/Vitis-Tutorials-U280/Getting_Started/vitis-getting-started-moc.md

 ## Prerequisites

 It is assumed that the user has already followed [these instructions](https://github.com/OCT-FPGA/oct-tutorials/blob/main/mocsetup/instancesetup.md) to create an MOC instance and booted it up.
 This is a one time process.
-Once your instance is created, it will remain active unless you manually delete it using the MOC web interface.
-Whenever you want to log in to this instance, you can do so by using any SSH client like PuTTY, and entering information such as IP address and SSH private key etc. Refer to [Set up SSH access](https://github.com/OCT-FPGA/oct-tutorials/tree/main/vncsshsetup#1-set-up-ssh-access) for details.
-It is highly recommended that you [Set up VNC](https://github.com/OCT-FPGA/oct-tutorials/tree/main/vncsshsetup#2-set-up-vnc) to successfully complete the tutorial.
-The reason for this is that if you use just PuTTY to run build commands, and in case the PuTTY session gets disconnected while the build is running, the build process will be interrupted, and you won't get the bitstream.
-Using VNC is considered safe due to this reason.
+Once your instance is created, it will remain active unless you delete it using the MOC web interface or OpenStack CLI.
+Whenever you want to log in to this instance, you can do so by entering information such as IP address and SSH private key using any SSH client such has PuTTY.
+Refer to [Set up SSH access](https://github.com/OCT-FPGA/oct-tutorials/tree/main/vncsshsetup#1-set-up-ssh-access) for details on how to do this.
+It is highly recommended that you [set up VNC access](https://github.com/OCT-FPGA/oct-tutorials/tree/main/vncsshsetup#2-set-up-vnc) to successfully complete this tutorial.
+The reason for this is that if you use just PuTTY to run Vitis build commands, and your PuTTY session gets disconnected while the build is running, the build process will get interrupted, and you will have to start over.
+Using VNC is considered safe because theh build process will run uninterrupted regardless of the status of the PuTTY session.

 ## Clone the repository

-Open up a terminal on the booted MOC instance and enter the following command to clone the repository.
+The first step is to open up a terminal in the booted MOC instance and enter the following command to clone the repository.

 ```bash
 git clone https://github.com/OCT-FPGA/Vitis-Tutorials-U280.git